alkabharti/HashMap-LinkedHashMap-and-TreeMap-in-Java/README.md

 # HashMap LinkedHashMap and TreeMap in Java

+- All of these cannot be used to store duplicates.
+We cannot have multiples values for a single key, and just in case we have 2 values then the hashtable will store the latest value for that particular key.

 ## HashMap

 - HashMap is implemented as a hash table, and there is no ordering on keys or values.